Hematology and Blood Disorders

 Polycythemia vera is a rare blood disorder in which there is an increase in all blood cells, particularly red blood cells.
 The increase in blood cells makes your blood thicker.
 This can lead to strokes or tissue and organ damage.

 Hemophilia is an inherited bleeding disorder.
-Children with hemophilia can’t stop bleeding because they don’t have enough clotting factor in their blood.
+People with hemophilia can’t stop bleeding because they don’t have enough clotting factor in their blood.
 Clotting factors are needed for blood to clot.
 Blood clots to prevent excessive bleeding.

 If you have hemophagocytic lymphohistiocytosis, your immune system does not work normally.
 Certain white blood cells - histiocytes and lymphocytes - attack your other blood cells.
 These abnormal blood cells accumulate in your spleen and liver, causing these organs to enlarge.